measurement-kit/measurement-kit/doc/api/common/callback.md

 # HISTORY

-The `Error` class appeared in MeasurementKit 0.2.0.
+The `Callback` alias appeared in MeasurementKit 0.2.0.